cloudfour/transition-hidden-element/README.md

   visibleClass: 'is-shown', // Required
   waitMode: 'transitionend', // Optional — defaults to `'transitionend'`
-  timeoutDuration: null // Optional — defaults to `null` });
+  timeoutDuration: null // Optional — defaults to `null`
+  hideMode: 'hidden', // Optional — defaults to `'hidden'`
+  displayValue: null // Optional — defaults to `'block'` });
 ```

 ### element `{HTMLElement}`

 `element` should be the primary element we're showing and hiding.
-It will be the element that we'll be adding and removing classes and the `hidden` attribute from.
+It will be the element that we'll be adding and removing classes and the `hidden` attribute (or `display: none;`) from.

 ### visibleClass `{String}`